 Your genes play a key role in your susceptibility to weight gain and obesity.
-Identifying the role your lifestyle and DNA characteristics play within your body can help you to make informed choices about your lifestyle choices and avoid or improve their impact.
+Identifying the role your lifestyle and DNA characteristics play within your body can help you to make informed choices about your lifestyle choices.

 Satiety is a technical word for feeling full and the ability of our body to suppress the feeling of hunger for some time after we have eaten a meal.
 If the satiety response wasn’t present at all we could, in effect, just carry on eating because there would be no signals to tell the body to stop eating.
 The feeling you get after eating a meal which makes you feel like you cannot physically eat anymore is the satiety response.
 Feeling really full, often means the response will last longer, but if we don’t feel full then the temptation to eat will be increased.

 There are several signals taking place in the body to help us to feel full and suppress our hunger.
 Hormones in the body play a major role in this response, particularly the hormone leptin (also known as the satiety hormone).
 When you eat, leptin is released by fat cells in the body, known as adipocytes, and is transported to the brain across the blood-brain barrier, a membrane that separates the blood from the fluid in your brain and spinal cord (cerebral fluid).
 The amount of leptin released by cells is related to the amount of body fat you have.
 For example, the more fat someone has, the more leptin there will be circulating in their blood.
 If fat mass increases over some time, then so too will leptin levels.
 Likewise, if fat mass decreases, as will leptin levels.
 Leptin acts to adjust food intake and energy expenditure over time.